Who do we serve?

 - the email reference service at their local post-secondary library if it is a question that requires local knowledge and/or resources.

 - When referring a patron to their local post-secondary library, it is preferable to provide both the contact information for the specific subject specialist or liaison librarian and the general email reference service, as individuals may be on holiday, ill, etc.

 - their local public library's chat service or their local public library branch's email reference service where appropriate.

 - a non-BC chat service or email reference service where appropriate.

 At your discretion, you may provide your email or phone number to the patron and encourage them to contact you for follow-up.

 When exiting the Webclient, it is vitally important to correctly log out via the Log Out button.
 Failure to do so keeps you logged in and keeps AskAway open even if no one is there to staff it.

 This must be done even if a technical problem caused the chat monitor to freeze or your browser to shut down.
 In this case, log into the LibraryH3lp Webclient again and click the Log Out button.

 When you are starting your shift:

 Log in to LibraryH3lp a few minutes before your shift begins to give yourself time to do the following:

 - Use Campfire to let the other librarians know you are starting your shift and to ask if they want to transfer any calls they are currently handling to you.

 When you are ending your shift:

 - It is up to you whether you feel able to finish the calls you are currently handling before logging off or whether you transfer those calls to a librarian coming on shift.

-- Unless it's impossible, please wait until at least one of the librarians coming on-shift has shown up in the Chat Monitor before you log off - if no librarians are monitoring the service, the patron will see the closed message.
+- Unless it's impossible, please wait until at least one of the service providers coming on-shift has shown up in the Webclient before you log off - if no service providers are monitoring the service, the patron will see the closed message.